timholy/AdvancedScientificComputing/homeworks/tdd.md

 ### Codecov

 [CodeCov](https://about.codecov.io/) is a web service for inspecting code coverage data online and representing it graphically.
-You'll set up this service for use with your account so that you can check your coverage.
+You'll set up this service for use with your account so that you and others can easily check your coverage.

 Let's return to this PkgTemplates configuration line we introduced in the previous session: